unhcr-smh/misc_code/README.md

 If you need access contact Steve Hermes: hermes@unhcr.org    or stevehermes@gmail.com

-All the python scripts and notebooks are designed to run from the root of the repository:
+All the python scripts and notebooks are designed to run from the root of the repository using Python 3.12.3:

 	git clone https://github.com/unhcr-smh/misc_code.git